Media Kit:

 Medium Bio (150 words)

-PJ prefers to let the work speak for itself.
-Instead of sharing every small moment online, PJ focuses on crafting a few meaningful things at a time — stories refined with purpose and illustrations designed to make you smile.
+PJ lets his work speak for itself.
+He crafts a few meaningful things at a time — stories and illustrations designed to make you smile.

-See You Soon! is PJ’s debut picture book, inspired by the phrase his son used during family walks to the park.
+See You Soon! is his debut picture book, inspired by a phrase his son used during family walks to the park.
+It became a story about rhythm and the quiet comfort of returning to each other.

 Long Bio (300 words)

-PJ Zin started Cartoonisan, a light‑hearted, analog‑first creative studio where everything starts with pencil and paper as a doodle or as a story improvised at bedtime.
-The unpolished moments that make kids laugh and smile are at the heart of his work.
+PJ Zin is the creator behind Cartoonisan, a creative studio focused on hand-drawn illustrations.
+Everything starts with pencil and paper as a doodle in a sketchbook or as an improvised bedtime story.
+These unpolished moments that make kids laugh and smile are at the heart of his work.

-A lifelong reader with a playful sense of humor, writing children’s books feels like a natural extension of parenthood to PJ.
-After reading countless books out loud, a storytelling voice was reawakened.
-What started as some improvised stories grew into a stack of manuscripts – a bunch of fun stories designed to bring families a moment of ease in a hectic world.
+A working father and lifelong reader with a playful sense of humor, writing children’s books feels like a natural extension of parenthood to PJ.
+After reading countless books out loud many times over, a storytelling voice was reawakened.
+What began as improvised bedtime stories grew into a stack of manuscripts — fun ideas designed to bring families a moment of ease in a hectic world.

-With more stories drafted, PJ Zin is only getting started.
+With more stories on the way, PJ Zin is only getting started.

 • Author and Illustrator: PJ Zin